realmiaou/types/README.md

 ## How to use

 ```
-npm install
+yarn install
 ```

 ## Test

-You can use `npm link` to debug the module
+You can use `yarn link` to debug the module

 ## Release commit semantic